TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/02.key-principles-for-facilitation/docs.md

 ### Facilitating a FAR Centre Course

 # Key Principles for Facilitation
-Below are some key reminders for you as you plan and deliver lessons in the FAR Centres.
-Refer also to your resources and course material from LDRS 627, 662, 663, 664, and 667.
+Below here is an overview of some key concepts you should keep in mind when you begin to plan and deliver your sessions.
+You will explore more around these concepts as you take your Graduate Certificate in Facilitation and Coaching, and you will have more resources to draw from as you complete each course.

 ## Androgogy